 - Dr. Nigel Fisher.
-Nigel is a Restoration Ecologist with over 12 years experience the restoration and rehabilitation of vegetation with particular emphasis on mining rehabilitation.
+Nigel is a Restoration Ecologist with over 15 years experience in the restoration and rehabilitation of vegetation with particular emphasis on mining rehabilitation.
 Nigel has experience in designing and implementing monitoring programs for different mining rehabilitation requirements and has been project managing the revegetation monitoring program at the nearby Tanilba Bay Sand Mine for Sibelco Australia for the past 5 years. - Jonathan Berry.
-Jonathan is an environmental advisor with over 15 years experience in environmental management, including the preparation of rehabilitation plans for resource and quarry operations. - Daniel O'Brien.
-Daniel is a fauna ecologist (specialist herpetologist) with almost 10 years experience.
-Daniel attained first class honours researching the evolution of life-history strategies in unpredictable environments for the brown brood frog Pseudophryne bibronii under the supervision of Michael Mahony, and is currently undertaking his PhD investigating the behavioural ecology of terrestrial toadlets.
-Daniel has undertaken numerous successful surveys for U. mahonyi across the species range including the type locality at five known localities and has detected the species at an additional thirty-one sites within the Tomago Sandbeds.
+Jonathan is an environmental advisor with over 19 years experience in environmental management, including the preparation of rehabilitation plans for resource and quarry operations. - Daniel O'Brien.
+Daniel is a fauna ecologist (specialist herpetologist) with almost 12 years experience and was involved in the development of the Frog Fence and monitoring.